skip to content

 Isaac Newton Trust

-From the second year of the scheme (admission for October 2026), each School will be invited to make an application for matching grants for studentships of up to £400K per annum, or £1.6 million over four years.
+To kick-start this process, each School has been provided with £400K from the TCRS fund, with a matching guarantee by the University of £400K (i.e. total £800K).
+The Schools have been asked to identify as many matching partners/funds as possible from the first year (admission for October 2025) to maximise the number of studentships available.
+From the second year of the scheme (admission for October 2026), each School has been invited to make an application for matching grants for studentships of up to £400K per annum, or £1.6 million over four years.
 The allocation of funding from the TCRS in years two to five will match the amount secured by the School in new match funding.

 INT Funding Rounds